The Overlap Gap Property limits limit swapping in the QAOA: Introduction

 \section{Introduction}

 Combinatorial Optimization Problems (COPs) are notoriously difficult even as a decision problem \cite{Karp1972} --- well known examples include the travelling salesman problem \cite{steele1997probability} and finding the ground state of a spin glass Hamiltonian \cite{Gamarnik_2022}.
-Rather than attempting to find an exact solution, one is rather often interested in approximate solutions.
-One such algorithm is the Quantum Approximate Optimization Algorithm (QAOA) introduced by Farhi \cite{QAOA}.\\
+Rather than attempting to find an exact solution, one is often interested in approximate solutions.
+One such algorithm is the Quantum Approximate Optimization Algorithm (QAOA) introduced by Farhi et al.\ \cite{QAOA}, a type of variational quantum algorithm that, given $p$ layers, uses $2p$ optimisation parameters.\\

-Attempting to evaluate the expectation value of QAOA is incredibly difficult.
-Naively, for each layer $p$ in QAOA, one would need to sum over $2^N$ terms.
-In a series of works starting with \cite{SKQAOAFarhi2022quantumapproximate}, algorithms to evaluate the expectation value of QAOA on $q$-spin glass models for any arbitrary parameters $(\bs{\gamma,\beta})$ with time complexity independent of $N$ have been found with increasing performance in terms of time complexity.
+Attempting to evaluate the expectation value of the QAOA is incredibly difficult.
+Naively, given a problem with size $n$, each parameter in the QAOA requires a sum over $2^n$ terms.
+In a series of works starting with \cite{SKQAOAFarhi2022quantumapproximate}, algorithms to evaluate the expectation value of the QAOA on $q$-spin glass models with time complexity independent of $n$ have been found with increasing performance.
 The best known one for evaluating $q$-spin glass is found in \cite{QAOAspinglass} with a time complexity of $\mathcal{O}(p^2 4^p)$ using algebraic techniques.\\

-Another line of research is to prove the limitation of QAOA via the Overlap Gap Property (OGP).
-One of the first applications to show the limitation of performance is when the QAOA does not see the whole graph that a COP is based on \cite{QAOA_seegraph}.
-The limitation of QAOA as a result of OGP has been predominately used on sparse graphs but a breakthrough came in \cite{Basso_2022} using a dense-from-sparse relation between complete graphs and sparse graphs to show that QAOA is also limited in performance even if it sees the whole graph.
+Another line of research with respect to the QAOA is to prove its limitation in performance at shallow depths via the Overlap Gap Property (OGP).
+One of the first applications to show the limitation of performance uses locality properties of the QAOA.
+Thus, at shallow depth, the QAOA does not explore the whole graph underlying a COP and is unable to output a solution that beats the OGP barrier for the Maximum Independent Set problem \cite{QAOA_seegraph}.
+The limitation of the QAOA as a result of the OGP has been predominately limited on sparse graphs but a breakthrough came in \cite{Basso_2022} using a dense-from-sparse relation between complete graphs and sparse graphs to show that the QAOA is also limited in performance even if it sees the whole graph.
 Furthermore, they showed that for any constant $p$ in the asymptotic analysis, the QAOA is unable to surpass the OGP barrier.
-A similar result at $p\sim \mathcal{O}(\log \log n)$ is found in \cite{Anshu2023concentrationbounds} assuming a stronger version of the OGP.\\
+Assuming a stronger version of the OGP, a similar and slightly better result shows limitation at super constant depth, $p\sim \mathcal{O}(\log \log n)$, for dense graphs \cite{Anshu2023concentrationbounds}.\\